uptoolkit/upvue/README.md

 ## Why ?

-Bootstraping a project is somewhat very difficult because there are too much choices, too much setups and configs to do before just working on a project...
+🥸 : Bootstrapping a project is unexpectedly very difficult because there are so many choices, too many setups and configs to do before just working on a project...

+😩 : "Hell yeah, you're right.
+Javascript fatigue..."

-Up Vue help you to have everything you need to start for creating a webapp as simple as that :
+🥸 : Up Vue help you to have everything you need to start for creating a webapp as simple as that :

 - [Vue 3 for the Javascript framework](https://vuejs.org/)
 - [Tailwind as a Front-End Utilities](https://tailwindcss.com/)